German submarine U-28 (1936): Fate

-U-28 sank by accident on 17 March 1944, at the U-boat pier in Neustadt.
+U-28 sank by accident on 17 March 1944, at the U-boat pier in Neustadt, Germany.
 During a training exercise, the boat had passed under a dummy freighter used for target practice.
 The commander-in-training failed to note the position of the stationary freighter, and the U-boat's conning tower was ripped off.
 Water flooded the control room, but the other compartments remained intact.
 The crew escaped by slowly equalizing the water pressure in the boat and swimming to the surface.
 The boat was raised in March 1944, but was stricken on 4 August.
 The submarine's crew suffered no casualties during her career.

 Wolfpacks

 U-28 took part in one wolfpack, namely: